joeldodich/zubridge/apps/electron/example-reducers/README.md

-# `zubridge-electron` Example App - Reducers
+# `@zubridge/electron` Example App - Reducers

-An application demonstrating the use of `zubridge-electron` with Redux-style reducers.
+An application demonstrating the use of `@zubridge/electron` with Redux-style reducers.